 What is a VPN?

 VPN stands for Virtual Private Network.
-It’s a service that routes your Internet traffic to a VPN’s server, hides your real IP address and allows you to appear as if you were browsing from a different location.
-The Internet traffic (data being sent or received) is encrypted so it’s virtually impossible to trace your online activities.
-In doing so, it keeps your online actions safe and private and has thus been a go-to option for many security-conscious people.
+It’s a service that routes your Internet traffic to a VPN’s server, hides your real IP address and makes it look like you’re browsing from a different location.
+All the data you send and receive is encrypted so it’s virtually impossible to trace your online activities, or hack your private information.

 What can a VPN do?